Helping Meet Your Sustainability Goals

 In the United States, the Federal Trade Commission (FTC) requires companies that market their products as compostable to show reliable scientific evidence that all materials in the product or package will safely break down into, or become part of, usable compost in the same amount of time as the materials with which it is composted.

-Post-consumer recyclate plastics are derived from finished products that have reached their end use and are then recycled.
+Post-consumer recycled plastics are derived from finished products that have reached their end use and are then recycled.
 The obsolete finished products are collected, sorted, cleaned, shredded, melted down and pelletized.
 Using PCR resins helps divert materials from landfills and reduce dependency on fossil fuels.

 Technical Resources